dtao/PhilosopherDeveloper/source/posts/2022-05-03-the-case-for-writing-your-own-promo.md

 published: true
 ---

+_This is [advice][1] that I have given multiple times, to multiple managers.
+I figured it was time to write it down._

 At many tech companies, there is a formal process for requesting a promotion.
 At Atlassian, the biggest part of this process is a collaboration between a promotion candidate and their manager on compiling documentation justifying the promotion.
 The main requirement for this documentation is that it provide strong evidence, based on a standard framework, demonstrating that the candidate is performing at the level they're targeting for promotion.
 Ultimately this document (the "packet") is reviewed by a panel comprising 7 senior staff members, and the panel ultimately decides by vote whether to approve it.

 I've noticed that different managers take different approaches to this collaboration.
 Here is advice I find myself giving often: